Iteration-complexity of an inner accelerated inexact proximal augmented Lagrangian method based on the classical Lagrangian function: The IAIPAL method

-This subsection describes S-IAPIAL, which is essentially the general IAPIAL method outlined in Section~\ref{sec:int} (see the paragraph containing \eqref{exactzk0}-\eqref{def:pk}) and Subsection~\ref{subsec:assump-Motivation} (see the paragraph containing \eqref{GIPPinc_ineq}-\eqref{def:rk}) looked from the perspective of a single cycle, during which the penalty parameter $c$ is kept fixed.
+This subsection describes S-IAIPAL, which essentially corresponds to to some group of all consecutive iterations of the general IAIPAL method outlined in Section~\ref{sec:int} (see the paragraph containing \eqref{exactzk0}-\eqref{def:pk0}) for which the penalty parameter $c$ stays constant.